 Living costs are relatively cheap

-I remember the conversation with the operators of the short flight I did in March:
+I remember the conversation with the operators of the short flight I did:

 The guy told me, that the same flight experience ‘somewhere else’ would cost up to three times more than in Lima.
-Innerly I laughed, because I thought that this was a feeble argument of his selling tactic.
+Inside I laughed because I thought that this was a feeble argument of his selling tactic.
 But then I realized, that he meant with ‘somewhere else’ other countries.
-And of course this guy was right with what he said.
+And of course, this guy was right with what he said.
 Somewhere else life is definitely more expensive than in Lima!

 South America’s Leading Green Destination

-Another indiction is the news from 2015, that Lima wants to invest $110 Million in Green Infrastructure And Climate Adaptation.
+Another indication is the news from 2015, that Lima wants to invest $110 Million in Green Infrastructure And Climate Adaptation.
 This sounds reasonable for Lima, which is the world’s second-largest desert city after Cairo.
-In another very interesting source I read, that Lima is returning to nature by diverting one percent of water fees to restore Andean forests, grasslands and wetlands that provide critical ‘ecosystem services’ such as regulation of water flows.
-If I will ever return to Lima, I will be very curious how green the city will look like.
+In another very interesting source, I read, that Lima is returning to nature by diverting one percent of water fees to restore Andean forests, grasslands and wetlands that provide critical ‘ecosystem services’ such as regulation of water flows.
+If I will ever return to Lima, I will be very curious about how green the city will look.

 Lima has a royal nightlife